Television News Photographer

 - Maintains and operates camera equipment, live trucks, as well as company vehicle safely and efficiently.

-- Maintains a positive work environment through active team participation and cooperation with co-workers in all departments.
+- Maintains positive work environment through active team participation and cooperation with co-workers in all departments.

 - Responds positively to feedback.